A topic from the subject of Literature Review in Chemistry.

 Key Processes

-2. Methane Cycle: Involves the production and consumption of CH4 by microbial processes, wetlands, and atmospheric oxidation.
+2. Methane Cycle: Involves the production and consumption of CH4 by microbial processes in wetlands, rice paddies, and livestock digestion, as well as atmospheric oxidation by hydroxyl radicals (•OH).

-4. Aerosol-Cloud Interactions: Aerosols (e.g., sulfate particles) influence cloud formation and precipitation, affecting the Earth's albedo and climate.
+4. Aerosol-Cloud Interactions: Aerosols (e.g., sulfate particles, black carbon) influence cloud formation and precipitation, affecting the Earth's albedo (reflectivity) and climate.
+This effect can be either warming or cooling, depending on the type and properties of the aerosol.

 Policy Implications